EdJoPaTo/website-stalker-example/com/hetzner/cloud.md

  The best simple cloud solution that your demanding projects deserve.

- Choose your favorite Cloud Server
+CHOOSE YOUR FAVORITE CLOUD SERVER
 ----------

- Whether you're looking for the cloud server with the best price-performance ratio, need unshared power for your production workloads or want to take advantage of the Arm64 architecture, we have an option for you.
+Whether you're looking for the cloud server with the best price-performance ratio or need unshared power for your production workloads, we have an option for you.

-####  Shared vCPU  Intel®  ####

- CX: Best price-performance ratio

-from 3.79

- See all plans

-####  Shared vCPU  AMD  ####
+####  Shared  Cost-Optimized  ####

- CPX: VPS based on AMD Epyc™
+ Limited availibility

-from 4.35
+from 3.49

- See all plans
+ See plans

-####  Shared vCPU  Ampere®  ####
+####  Shared  Regular Performance  ####

- CAX: Efficient Arm64 architecture
+ Best price-performance

-from 3.79
+from 4.99

- See all plans
+ See plans

-####  Dedicated vCPU  ####
+####  Dedicated  General Purpose  ####

- CCX: Best for production workloads
+ Unshared power

 from 12.49

- See all plans
+ See plans

  WHICH CLOUD SERVER SHOULD I USE?
 ----------

-### Dedicated vCPU ###
+### Dedicated resources ###

-These dedicated plans have low latencies and are suitable for sustained high CPU and network use, making them ideal for business critical applications and production-ready use cases with high workloads.
+These dedicated plans have low latencies and are suitable for sustained high CPU and network use, making them ideal for business critical applications and production-ready uses cases with high workloads.
 Use these plans for high-traffic websites and applications, gaming servers, machine learning, and big data processing.
-With our CCX plans, dedicated vCPUs are cheaper than ever!

 It's time to take the next step and get your very own dedicated cloud instance to optimize your workload.

-### Shared vCPU ###
+### Shared resources ###

 In our shared vCPU plans, you share the hardware resources with "neighbors", so your apps are affected by how much neighbors use the vCPU, which can mean changing response times.
-Shared vCPU plans have the best price-performance ratio.
-They are suitable for development and production environments with medium levels of traffic and computing power demand.
+Shared resources have the best price-performance ratio.
+They are suitable for development and production environments with medium levels of traffic and network demand.

-Use these shared instances for development and test applications with low to medium levels of resource requirements and network traffic.
-They are ideally suited for small databases, micro services, content management systems or webservers with low to medium traffic.
+Use these shared instance plans for websites and applications with medium levels of traffic and for production environments.

 ### GDPR-compliant ###